ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

  - Let light-saver brightness sensor setting accept negative values (so sun elevation can be used).
  - Doc updates.
  - Add AGENTS.md instructions for copilot.
+ - Fix so light is not changed on deployment of Node-RED.

 ## 5.2.0